 In \cite{sarwate}, Sarwate has shown two kinds of characterized sequences on his limitation.
-One kind is a set of sequences whose periodic crosscorrelation is always zero.
+One kind is a set of sequences whose periodic cross-correlation is always zero.
 We call them Sarwate sequences.
 The other kind is a set of sequences whose periodic autocorrelation is always zero except for only one point, that is, Frank-Zadoff-Chu (FZC) sequences \cite{zadoff} \cite{chu}.
-In \cite{FZC_fam}, the extended set of the FZC sequences, the FZC sequence families are proposed.
-They have three parameters and their SNR, autocorrelation and crosscorrelation has been investigated.
+In \cite{FZC_fam}, the extended set of the FZC sequences, the Oppermann sequences are proposed.
+They have three parameters and their SINR, autocorrelation and cross-correlation have been investigated.

 In this paper, we define the Weyl sequence class, which is a set of sequences generated by the Weyl transformation \cite{weyl}.
-This class belongs to the extended FZC sequence families and includes the Sarwate sequences.
-The sequence in the Weyl sequence class has a desired property that the order of crosscorrelation is low.
-We evaluate the upper bound of crosscorrelation and construct the optimization problem: minimize the upper bound of crosscorrelation.
+This class is similar to the set of Oppermann sequences and includes the Sarwate sequences.
+Sequence in the Weyl sequence class have a desired property that the order of cross-correlation is low.
+We evaluate the upper bound of cross-correlation and construct the optimization problem: minimize the upper bound of cross-correlation.
 From the problem, we derive optimal spreading sequences in the Weyl sequence class.
-We show SNR of them in a special case and compare them with other sequences in Bit Error Rate.
+We show their SINR in a special case and compare them with other sequences in a sense of BER.